ArthurHowardMorris/ArthurHowardMorris.github.io/_pages/resources/semesters/s2024/acctg3210Syl.md

 because they add the course after the start of the semester may turn in any of the assignments they miss until the first exam without penalty.

+__Feedback on Cases and Problems:__ I will provide detailed discussion of the problems in class after they are due, this feedback will help you prepare for the examination.
+Please raise questions in the class discussion, or via the canvas discussion.
+This ensures that all students have access to the same information as they prepare for the exam.

 ### Exams

 Exams will be conducted in-person and will be closed book.
 Times and locations TBA.